-Knowing how to measure heart rate recovery and resting rates is an excellent way to monitor your progress toward greater fitness.
+Knowing how to measure heart rate recovery and resting rates is an excellent way to monitor your heart health and progress towards greater fitness.
 This is true whether you are newly embarking on a fitness lifestyle, or have been physically active for some time.

 The number one cause of death in the United States, cardiovascular disease, is preventable.
 Regular cardio/aerobic exercise improves your heart health.

 A strong, healthy heart is a more efficient heart that pumps a greater volume of blood with less effort for every beat per minute (BPM).

 The opposite is also true.
 A weak, unhealthy heart must work harder and pump faster to deliver the same amount of blood.